 - The receiver collar should not be on your dog when the system is tested.
-Your pet may receive an unintended correction. - The boundary width of the system must be tested whenever an adjustment is made to the pet area to prevent unintended corrections to your pet. - If you use a collar and leash for training, be sure the extra collar does not put pressure on the contact points. - Always remove your dog's receiver collar before performing any transmitter testing. - If possible, DO NOT use an AC circuit protected with a Ground Fault Circuit Interrupter (GFCI) or Residual Current Device (RCD).
+Your pet may receive an unintended correction. - The boundary width of the system must be tested whenever an adjustment is made to the pet area to prevent unintended corrections to your pet. - If you use a collar and leash for training, be sure the extra collar does not put pressure on the contact points. - Always remove your dog's receiver collar before performing any transmitter testing. - To prevent an unintended correction, after the boundary flags have been placed, be sure to set the static correction on the receiver collar back to level 1, which is tone only. - If possible, DO NOT use an AC circuit protected with a Ground Fault Circuit Interrupter (GFCI) or Residual Current Device (RCD).
 In rare cases, nearby lightning strikes may cause the GFCI or RCD to trip.
 Without power your dog may be vulnerable to escape.
 You will have to reset the GFCI or RCD to restore power to the system.